Rise 96.5: Programming

-The schedule also features numerous family segments and messages from family and ministry figures, which air every hour, and specialist programs such as Focus on the Family and Talking Life that deal with Christian, mental health and family issues.
+The schedule also features numerous family segments and messages from family and ministry figures, which air every hour, and specialist programs such as Focus on the Family, Insight for Living with Chuck Swindoll, and Life Matters with Ben Windle, that deal with Christian, mental health and family issues.
 The station also airs regular outside broadcasts at events and locations including primary schools and community events.

 Studios

 The station's studios are in the Brisbane suburb of Taringa.
 The station's transmission facilities are located at a shared broadcast facility on Mt.
 Coot-tha.

 Community outreach

 The radio station organises and liaises with a number of community outreach programs and initiatives through its ministry.
 The breakfast show SOS Calls assists an individual or family in need.
-The station operates Street Machines, which are promotional vehicles that distribute prizes.
-The station also has media partnerships with Brisbane and international non-profit organisations including SU QLD, Red Frogs, CBM Miracles Day and Compassion.
+The station also has media partnerships with Brisbane and international non-profit organisations including SU QLD, Red Frogs, Feed the Hungy, and Compassion.